bootstrap-vue/bootstrap-vue/docs/directives/popover/README.md

 # Popovers

-> Documentation and examples for adding Bootstra-Vue popovers to any element on your site, using Bootstrap V4 CSS for styling and animations.
-Popovers can be triggered by hovering, focusing, or clicking an element, and can contain both content and a title heding.
+> Documentation and examples for adding Bootstrap-Vue popovers to any element on your site, using Bootstrap V4 CSS for styling and animations.
+Popovers can be triggered by hovering, focusing, or clicking an element, and can contain both content and a title heading.
 Popovers are tooltips on steroids.

 Use the `v-b-popover` directive on any **element** or **component** where you would